- Last Updated: Wednesday, 15 July 2020 01:19

 photo by Milkos via iStock

-If you’ve seen much nude boudoir photography or artistic nude photography, you know that often the model’s face doesn’t appear in the shot.
+If you’ve seen much boudoir photography or artistic nude photography, you know that often the model’s face doesn’t appear in the shot.

 Nude Photography Tip #10: Try Black and White